 - Caregiving: Without a spouse to either care for or have care for you, there may come a time when assistance is necessary.
 The divided finances now need to cover assistance for two households, something that may be financially taxing.

 - Your Children: Even with grown children, their parents divorcing can cause an emotional strain, and may end with them inadvertently choosing sides.
 Children often help take care of their parents as they reach their golden years.
 At the very least, their emotional support is important in transitioning to a single life.

 What Happens After?

 If you decide to follow through on your gray divorce, there are ways to make your new life as comfortable as possible.
 Things like waiting to officially file for a divorce through the next tax period after you sell your house to take advantage of the double exemption on capital gains tax, or keeping your current life insurance policies, rather than cashing out early or letting them lapse could provide a financial boost in your new single life.

 Divorce can be complicated, so hiring a divorce attorney to help with the details could go a long way in making the process easier.
-Here at Givens Givens Sparks, we provide clients in the Tampa, FL area with top-notch legal advice and guidance.
+Here at Robert Sparks Attorneys, we provide clients in the Tampa, FL area with top-notch legal advice and guidance.